gxytcrc/SGFormer/README.md

   </p>

 This is the official implementation of <strong>SGFormer: Satellite-Ground Fusion for 3D Semantic Scene Completion</strong>.
-SGFormer is the first satellite-ground cooperative SSC framework that achieves better scene semantic completion results
+SGFormer is the first satellite-ground cooperative SSC framework that achieves state-of-the-art performance in scene semantic completion.

 # News
 - [x] 2025.02.26 --- Our paper has been accepted at CVPR 2025！